 Keeping the lights on and providing safe service are two of our most important goals.
 Managing vegetation growth around power lines is critical to reliable service.
 Limbs brushing power lines will cause blinks or temporary outages.
 Failure to maintain our right-of-way will dramatically increase the number and duration of outages resulting from severe weather.
 And vegetation touching a power line poses a potentially fatal risk to the public.

 - Tri-County EMC maintains a 30 foot wide right-of-way using mowing, trimming, and spraying to control vegetation, particularly fast growing trees, which can grow up into power lines.

 - Because it is less invasive, spraying is utilized where possible using a blend of selective herbicides.
 Although these herbicides target trees and underbrush, yellowing of grass underneath may occur.

 - Tri-County EMC uses a 5-7 year right-of-way spraying cycle.
 A map is published each year prior to the start of any spraying showing the approximate area where spraying will occur.

-- The chemicals utilized by Tri-County EMC for spraying right-of-way are a blend of herbicides commonly used in residential, commercial and agricultural applications and have been used successfully by utilities and homeowners for decades.
-They have been thoroughly tested and are approved for use by the EPA, OSHA, and other agencies.
+- The chemicals utilized by Tri-County EMC for spraying right-of-way are a blend of herbicides commonly used by utilities in residential, commercial and agricultural applications.
+They have been used successfully by utilities for decades.
+They have been thoroughly tested and are approved for use by the EPA.

 - Anyone having concerns about trimming or spraying of right-of-way is encouraged to contact Tri-County EMC at 478.986.8100.